LoRyder1/LoRyder1.github.io/unit1_projects/ember-js.md

 **Stability without stagnation**
   This is the idea that backward compatibility is important and can be maintained while still innovaitng and evolving the framework.

+**Future web standards foresight**
+  Ember has been an early adopter and pioneer of many standards around Javascript and the web including promises, web components and ES6 syntax.
+Yehuda Katz, one of Ember's cofounders, is a member on TC39, which is the committee responsible for future versions of the Javascript language.